timruiterkamp/meesterproef-1819/product-biography.md

 This feature was using real-time web inside our project, and this was already my goal so this was a nice confirmation that it would be a good addition.

-# Week 4 mergin server & client
+# Week 4 merging server & client

 This week was about mergin the server and client together and fix bugs that would occur.
 Some things we ran into were that there was only and add function and not a update function.
 So this was one of the things I implemented in this week.